Scott Newman (actor): Relationship with father

-Scott Newman felt burdened by his father's fame, and sought to carve out a distinct identity.
+Newman felt burdened by his father's fame, and sought to carve out a distinct identity.
 In a 1974 interview with New York Daily News columnist Sidney Fields, he said "Out there in Hollywood you can't stand on daddy's feet.
 You need your own."
 He told Fields that "as a kid I felt I was entitled to everything my father gave me," but that in recent years he had "made and paid my own way."

 Scott confided to family friend A. E. Hotchner: